biso-no/Appwrite-React-Native-Typesafe/README.md

-# Appwrite TypeScript Types Generator
+# Appwrite Client Wrapper

-Appwrite TypeScript Types Generator is a utility that automatically generates TypeScript types based on your Appwrite database schema.
+Appwrite Client Wrapper is a utility that automatically generates TypeScript types based on your Appwrite database schema.
 This ensures type safety and improves the developer experience when working with Appwrite databases.

 ## Features

 - Automatically generates TypeScript types for your Appwrite database collections and attributes.
 - Ensures type safety when interacting with Appwrite databases.
 - Configurable via environment variables.
+- Wrap your client with `TypedAppwriteClient` to ensure type safety.
+- Configurable via environment variables.

 ## Installation

 Install the package via npm:

-npm install appwrite-types-generator
+npm install appwrite-client-wrapper

 ## Configuration